When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-The LEB attack poses a new security threat to security spectrum sensing.
-In this section, we propose a mechanism named as influence-limiting policy to combat the LEB or machine learning based attacks.
-We design influence-limiting as a non-invasive method to the existing defenses.
-Thus, it can bridge the gap between traditional defenses and the new LEB attacks.
+The LEB attack poses a new security threat to cooperative spectrum sensing.
+In this section, we propose a countermeasure policy named influence-limiting defense to combat LEB attacks.
+We design the influence-limiting defense as a non-invasive policy such that it can coexist with traditional defenses \cite{li2010catch,chen2008robust,kaligineedi2010malicious,fatemieh2011using,penna2012detecting}.